shelcia/CRM/README.md

 - [Cloning a Repo](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request)
 - [How to create a Pull Request](https://opensource.com/article/19/7/create-pull-request-github)
 - [Getting started with Git and GitHub](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)

+## ⭐ Features of the app
+Three sections of this app:-
+- Employer (access the details about service requested, leads, contacts)
+  - Service Request is the task that needs to be performed by the employer
+  - can access the leads with their details and contacts contains the complete contact details

+- Manager (manage employer)
+  - can create and update service requests for a employer.
+  - can create and update leads and contacts.

+- Admin (manage both employer and manager)
+  - can add or delete employers and manager
+  - can create and update service requests, leads and contacts.

 ## 💥 How to Contribute?